ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/network-aware-type-system.md

 ```

-In the example above, we filter records from a list and create a new value using the `select` clause.
+In the example above, you filter records from a list and create a new value using the `select` clause.
 Its structure is defined dynamically at that time and the values are created.
 These values are assigned to an array of `Result` records, which is possible because the generated values are structurally compatible with the `Result` record type.

 In situations such as above, a separate system from our core application may be generating values to be consumed by us.
 In these cases, instead of worrying about sharing the code for the data type definitions, you can simply concentrate on the compatibility of the data in order to ensure interoperability.

 ## Open-by-Default

-Ballerina’s open-by-default concept is tied around the <a href="https://en.wikipedia.org/wiki/Robustness_principle">Robustness Principle</a>.
-This means that we should design network-aware programs to accept all the data that is sent to you and make the best effort to understand it.
-And when sending data, you should make the best effort to conform to the standard protocols that were agreed upon beforehand.
-This strategy makes sure we have the best chance of interacting with different systems in a reliable manner.
+Ballerina’s open-by-default concept is tied around the <a href="https://en.wikipedia.org/wiki/Robustness_principle">robustness principle</a>.
+This means that you should design network-aware programs to accept all the data that is sent to you and make the best effort to understand it.
+Also, when sending data, you should make the best effort to conform to the standard protocols that were agreed upon beforehand.
+This strategy makes sure you have the best chance of interacting with different systems in a reliable manner.

 The main facilitator of this in the type system is the open record concept in Ballerina.
 The sections above demonstrated closed records and the sections below demonstrate a record type to represent the details of a person.